 With the exception of the dimensions and crosshair tools, any of the xScope tools mentioned above can be used together.
 Popular combinations for myself include setting up guides and using the ruler as bounds for the dimensions tool.

 xScope is definitely worth its price.
-As for complementary applications, Justin Ruckman pointed out that he uses Color Schemer for Loupe-like tasks.
+As for complementary applications, Justin Ruckman pointed out that he uses Color Schemer (now offline) for Loupe-like tasks.
 I give xScope 10 out of 10 Stammys.

 Do you use xScope or anything similar for your graphic and web design needs?
 What are your must-have design apps?